Torsion groups and the Bienvenu--Geroldinger conjecture: Introduction

-As for Question \ref{ques:tamura-shafer-iso-problem}\ref{ques:tamura-shafer-iso-problem(2)}, very little is known outside the case where $\mathscr C$ is a class of \textit{finite} semigroups contained in any of the classes that are already addressed by the positive results reviewed in the previous paragraph (note that the large and finitary power semigroups of a semigroup $S$ coincide if and only if $S$ is finite).
+As for Question \ref{ques:tamura-shafer-iso-problem}\ref{ques:tamura-shafer-iso-problem(2)}, very little is known outside the case where $\mathscr C$ is a class of \textit{finite} semigroups contained in any of the classes that are already covered by the positive results reviewed in the previous paragraph.
 More precisely, Bienvenu and Geroldinger have established in \cite[Theorem 3.2(3)]{Bie-Ger-25} that the problem has an affirmative answer for numerical monoids, and the conclusion has been subsequently generalized to cancellative commutative semigroups in \cite[Corollary 1]{Tri-2024(a)}.
 Here, a \evid{numerical monoid} is a sub\-monoid of the additive monoid of non-negative integers with finite complement in $\mathbb N$.

-Now suppose that $M$ is a monoid with identity $1_M$.
-Both $\mathcal P(M)$ and $\mathcal P_\fin(M)$ are then monoids too, their identity being the singleton $\{1_M\}$.
-Moreover, the family of all finite subsets of $M$ containing $1_M$ is a submonoid of $\mathcal P_\fin(M)$, herein denoted by $\mathcal P_{\fin,1}(M)$ and called the \evid{reduced finitary power monoid} of $M$.
-Introduced by Fan and Tringali in \cite{Fa-Tr18} and further investigated in \cite{An-Tr18, Bie-Ger-25, GarSan-Tri-24(a)} and \cite[Sect.~4.2]{Tr20(c)}, $\mathcal P_{\fin,1}(M)$ is one of the most basic objects in an intricate web of structures, generically dubbed as \textsf{power monoids}.
+Now suppose that $H$ is a monoid with identity $1_H$.
+Both $\mathcal P(H)$ and $\mathcal P_\fin(H)$ are then monoids too, their identity being the singleton $\{1_H\}$.
+Moreover, the family of all finite subsets of $H$ containing $1_H$ is a submonoid of $\mathcal P_\fin(H)$, denoted by $\mathcal P_{\fin,1}(H)$ and called the \evid{reduced finitary power monoid} of $H$.
+Introduced by Fan and Tringali in \cite{Fa-Tr18} and further investigated in \cite{An-Tr18, Bie-Ger-25, GarSan-Tri-24(a)} and \cite[Sect.~4.2]{Tr20(c)}, $\mathcal P_{\fin,1}(H)$ is one of the most basic objects in an intricate web of structures, generically dubbed as \textsf{power monoids}.